MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-reconnaissance.md

 ## Directory Service Reconnaissance

-As the attacker, the next reconnaissance goal is an attempt to enumerate all users and groups in the Forest.
+Acting as an attacker, the next reconnaissance goal is an attempt to enumerate all users and groups in the Forest.
 Azure ATP suppresses Directory Service enumeration activity from your Suspicious Activity timeline until a 30 day learning period is completed.
 In the learning period, Azure ATP learns what is normal and abnormal for your network.
 After the 30 day learning period, abnormal Directory Service enumeration events invoke a security alert.
 During the 30 day learning period, you can see Azure ATP detections of these activities using the activity timeline of an entity in your network.
 The Azure ATP detections of these activities are shown in this lab.

-To demonstrate the Directory Service reconnaissance method, we'll use the native Microsoft binary, *net*.
+To demonstrate a common Directory Service reconnaissance method, we'll use the native Microsoft binary, *net*.
 After our attempt, examining the Activity timeline of JeffL, our compromised user, will show Azure ATP detecting this activity.

 ### Directory Service Enumeration via *net* from VictimPC

 Any authenticated user or computer can potentially enumerate other users and groups in a domain.
 This enumeration ability is required for most applications to function properly.
 Our compromised user, JeffL, is an unprivileged domain account.
-In this attack, we'll see exactly how even an unprivileged domain account can still provide valuable data points to an attacker.
+In this simulated attack, we'll see exactly how even an unprivileged domain account can still provide valuable data points to an attacker.

 1. From **VictimPC**, execute the following command: